Missouri Governor Eric Greitens Is in a World of Trouble

 Not necessarily.
 Though we’ve all watched hundreds of TV dramas in which crime victims “dropped charges” or “refused to press charges,” that’s not actually how it works.
 When there is evidence of a crime, it’s the prosecutor with jurisdiction over the case who decides whether charges are filed or pursued.
 Sometimes there is no evidence without the testimony of the victim.
 But in this case, with tapes floating around, it’s St. Louis circuit attorney Kim Gardner who will decide whether there is probable cause that a crime against the law, not just against Greitens’s claimed “family values,” has occurred.
 (For the record, Gardner is a Democrat, with the distinction of being the first African-American to hold her position in St. Louis.)

 But there’s another reason the freshman governor is in deep trouble.
 He made a lot of enemies during his successful 2016 campaign, particularly in his own party.
-He ran very much as a clean-cut outsider (a former Navy Seal, Rhodes Scholar, and founder of a nonprofit group helping veterans) taking on a corrupt political Establishment, and he sure didn’t mince words, as Missouri political journalist Tony Messenger recalls:
+He ran very much as a clean-cut outsider (a former Navy Seal, Rhodes scholar, and founder of a nonprofit group helping veterans) taking on a corrupt political Establishment, and he sure didn’t mince words, as Missouri political journalist Tony Messenger recalls:

 “There is, obviously, something wrong with politics, and there is something particularly, deeply, disturbingly, wrong here in Missouri,” he wrote in the message to backers.
 “I’ve never been in politics before, but even in the brief time that I’ve been running for Governor, I’ve been exposed to some of the worst people I’ve ever known.
 Liars, cowards, sociopaths.
 They are often deeply broken and disturbed people, who — like criminals who prey on the innocent — take their pleasure and make their living by victimizing honest people.
 They are drawn to politics as vultures flock to rotting meat — and they feed off the carcasses of vice.”